adamdelaney/radix-kit-sunny/README.md

 #### Step 5
 Run the following command to compile Sass and watch for changes: `gulp`.

-# Building a new subtheme from the SiteNow Kit
+# Building a new subtheme from the Sunny Kit
 Check out the [Kit instructions](KIT.md).